-Three studies published this year have shown the relationship between conversational turns and brain development.
+Three studies published in 2018 show the relationship between conversational turns and brain development.
 Join us for a discussion with the lead researchers, Drs.
 Jill Gilkerson and Rachel Romeo, moderated by Shannon Rudisill of the Early Childhood Funders Collaborative.

 Blog Posts (3)